 Determine your plan for marking up your content.
 Enter this into your planning document that you created in the “Strategy” training section.

 “Authoring” refers to the process of assigning schema markup to the content on your webpages.

-When it comes to authoring your markup, there are several different options available and you can mix and match them depending on your requirements.
+When it comes to authoring your markup, there are several different options available to you for authoring and you can mix and match them depending on your requirements.
 We recommend that you explore your options in the following order:

 1. Schema markup embedded in your CMS

 Does your CMS (Content Management System) have built-in schema markup options that satisfy your requirements and are those markup options robust enough?
 If so, great!